FiveStarcoinofficial/FiveStarcoin/README.md

-FiveStarcoin is a hybrid PoS cryptocurrency.
+FiveStarcoin is a pure PoS cryptocurrency.
 ---------------------------------------------

 Mainnet: